📌 Update — April 20, 2026

 For insights on an accessibility policy versus a statement, read this blog Accessibility Policy: Why It Matters and What to Include

 Sustainable accessibility requires embedding practices into everyday workflows, not just "fixing" a site once.
 For ADA Title II compliance, you must make accessibility a part of your culture.
-With less than two years for large entities and three for smaller ones, now is the time to act.
+With roughly 12 months until the April 2027 deadline for large entities and 24 months until April 2028 for smaller ones, the work that matters most starts now.

 By starting early, engaging vendors, training staff, and committing to ongoing monitoring, you can meet compliance deadlines, reduce legal risk, and ensure your services work for every resident.